 - Learn about VA mortgage loan eligibility.
 If you are considering purchasing a home, see the Department of Veterans Affairs website for information about VA loan eligibility.

 - Decide what to do with your Thrift Savings Plan (TSP) account.
 You can keep your retirement funds in your TSP account after you leave the military.
-You don't have to touch the funds until age 70.5, when required minimum distributions begin.
+You don't have to touch the funds until age 72, when Required Minimum Distributions (RMD) begin.
+(Note: Participants who turned 70½ before 2020, were required to begin receiving RMDs in the year they turned 70½.)
 The TSP can be an attractive choice for retirement funds because expenses are very low.
 You may reallocate money among the TSP funds after the service, although you can't make new contributions.

 - You may be permitted to roll TSP funds into a new employer's retirement-savings plan.
 Before you move any money, be sure to consider the investment choices within the new employer's plan.
 Check with the company that runs your new employer's retirement plan, and have them arrange to receive the funds from TSP.

 - You may also consider rolling the TSP retirement money into an IRA you set up through a bank, brokerage or mutual fund company.
 This may give you a wider variety of investing choices.
 Rolling the money into another employer retirement plan is generally more cost effective, as management fees for employer-sponsored defined contribution plans are usually lower than for IRAs.